 Roof shingle weathering occurs from: A) water infiltration into the asphalt, which then leaches out the oils from the asphalt, resulting in a drying out process that weakens the asphalt’s bond to the granules, B) temperature changes that result in normal shingle expansion and contraction that cause microscopic cracks in the asphalt, which will eventually loosen and dislodge the granules, and C) the winter evening freeze thaw cycles common on the Island, that also break the granules away from the asphalt base.
 These combine to expose the asphalt to UV rays through the loss of the protective granules.
 The UV rays then dramatically accelerate the weathering process, and the ultimate destruction of the shingles.

-The tiny granules, which cover the asphalt on a shingle, do not weather: they are ceramic covered stones, which can last forever when kept sealed or glued in place on the shingle.
+The tiny granules, which cover the asphalt on a shingle, do not weather: they are ceramic covered stones, which can last a lifetime when kept sealed or glued in place on the shingle.

-Thanks to technology we can stop the weathering process on the roof by simply coating or glueing the shingle with our clear 100% elastomeric acrylic resin.
-Dr. Shields Canadian Roof Armor (Roof Sealer) stops water infiltration into the asphalt, and bonds the granules to the shingle.
+Thanks to our technology we can stop the weathering process on the roof by simply coating or glueing the shingle with our clear acrylic spray-on shingle protectant.
+Dr. Shields Canadian Roof Armor stops water infiltration into the asphalt, and bonds the granules to the shingle.
 It is now apparent that this procedure will at least double the expected lifespan of a shingle or torch on roof.
 Instead of a shingle roof lasting up to 20 years on average, when weatherproofed, we now expect 40 to 50 years.
 We have doubled our original 5 year warranty to our new 10 year warranty covering the durability of our customers roof shingles.
 This has obvious cost saving benefits, and greatly reduces our carbon footprint by not sending old roofs to the landfill.